-ELECT 632A 0 units

-Electrical Power Generation
+ELECT 632A 0 units Electrical Power Generation

 Recommended Preparation: ELECT 602.
-Grading: non graded.

 This course provides hands-on experience covering the connection and operation of a power generation system, including electrical connections, control systems and documentation.
 This covers the electrical half of a diesel or CNG electric power generation system.